Intertwining business and culture: The keys to Arity’s success

 Gary Hallgren reflects on the journey we're creating at Arity and shared how we will succeed together.

-Earlier this year, my colleague Steph Ryter and I were invited to take the stage at DisruptHR’s Chicago event to talk about how we work together to build an effective and inspiring company culture.
-And earlier this month while attending Fortune Brainstorm Tech in Aspen, I listened to other leaders talk about their companies and the cultures they are building to support innovation.
+In 2018, my colleague Steph Ryter and I were invited to take the stage at DisruptHR’s Chicago event to talk about how we work together to build an effective and inspiring company culture.
+And while attending Fortune Brainstorm Tech in Aspen, I listened to other leaders talk about their companies and the cultures they are building to support innovation.

 These events got me thinking about what we do here at Arity, and how we got started building our employee experience, how our success as a business and our company culture are intertwined.
 I thought about the leadership we need to thrive and the lessons we have learned throughout this journey as a new company.